-- (iii) In addition to meeting each of the minimum requirements specified in this section, cleanup actions shall not rely primarily on institutional controls and monitoring where it is technically possible to implement a more permanent cleanup action for all or a portion of the site. - (f) Releases and migration.
-Cleanup actions shall prevent or minimize present and future releases and migration of hazardous substances in the environment. - (g) Dilution and dispersion.
-Cleanup actions shall not rely primarily on dilution and dispersion unless the incremental costs of any active remedial measures over the costs of dilution and dispersion grossly exceed the incremental degree of benefits of active remedial measures over the benefits of dilution and dispersion. - (h) Remediation levels.
-Cleanup actions that use remediation levels shall meet each of the minimum requirements specified in this section, just as any other cleanup action. - (i) Selection of a cleanup action alternative that uses remediation levels requires, in part, a determination that a more permanent cleanup action is not practicable, based on the disproportionate cost analysis (see subsections (2)(b)(i) and (3) of this section). - (ii) Selection of a cleanup action alternative that uses remediation levels also requires a determination that the alternative meets each of the other minimum requirements specified in this section, including a determination that the alternative is protective of human health and the environment. - (a) General requirements.
+- (1) Purpose.
+This section specifies requirements for cleanup actions and the procedures for determining whether a cleanup action alternative meets those requirements. - (2) Applicability.
+A cleanup action at a contaminated site must comply with the requirements in this section, regardless of which administrative option in WAC 173-340-510 is used to conduct remedial action at the site. - (a) Sediment sites and sediment cleanup units.
+For sites where there is a release or threatened release to sediment, a cleanup action must also comply with the requirements in WAC 173-204-570. - (b) National Priority List sites.
+For sites on the federal National Priorities List, a cleanup action must also comply with applicable requirements under the federal cleanup law. - (3) Requirements.
+A cleanup action must meet all of the requirements in this subsection.
+When a cleanup action includes more than one cleanup action component, the overall cleanup action must meet the requirements.
+Ecology recognizes that some of the requirements contain flexibility and require the use of professional judgment in determining how to apply them at a particular site. - (a) General requirements.
 A cleanup action must: - (i) Protect human health and the environment, including vulnerable populations and overburdened communities; - (ii) Comply with cleanup standards (see Part 7 of this chapter); - (iii) Comply with applicable state and federal laws (see WAC 173-340-710); - (iv) Prevent or minimize present and future releases and migration of hazardous substances in the environment; - (v) Provide resilience to climate change impacts that have a high likelihood of occurring and severely compromising its long-term effectiveness; - (vi) Provide for compliance monitoring (see WAC 173-340-410 and Part 7 of this chapter); - (vii) Not rely primarily on institutional controls and monitoring at a site, or portion thereof, if it is technically possible to implement a more permanent cleanup action; - (viii) Not rely primarily on dilution and dispersion unless the incremental costs of any active remedial measures over the costs of dilution and dispersion grossly exceed the incremental degree of benefits of active remedial measures over the benefits of dilution and dispersion.
 Determine the benefits and costs using the criteria in subsection (5)(d) of this section;